TheWarlock118/LinkMod/README.md

 - Some particles are unreasonably large (Teleporter particles, etc.).
 I believe this is caused by the model's initial scale, and as it takes an incredible amount of tedious work to get the model ready in-game, is likely not be patched anytime soon
 - Some sounds don't play for non-host players in Multiplayer
 - Bow slow-mo can be inconsistent (both sound and activation)
-- Stasis doesn't freeze properly when player has invulnerability
+- Stasis doesn't apply freeze effect properly when player has invulnerability (movement still stopped, but can still look around)
 - Magnesis pulling doesn't work for non-host players in multiplayer
-- Paraglider buff doesn't work for non-host players in multiplayer
-- Clipping issues with Arrow projectiles

 ## Future Plans
-- Multiplayer testing of Sheikah slate runes (Stasis, Magnesis, Cryonis)
 - Achievements for unlocking Sheikah runes
 - Spin attack
 - Shield Surfing